Utility Billing and Sewer Fees

 where can I find a qualified plumber/contractor?

-A list of plumbing contractors that are currently registered with Central San is available at our Permit Counter or by clicking on the .
+A list of plumbing contractors that are currently registered with Central San is available by clicking on the .
 You can choose your own by checking with the local Better Business Bureau, on-line reviews, or phone book.
 If the contractor you choose is not registered with us, they will be required to do so prior to pulling a permit.
 Central San does recommend that you get a price quote from at least three different licensed and bonded plumbers or contractors.
+Please check our Contractor Requirements prior to hiring a plumber or contractor.

 What pipe material can I use to replace my broken sewer lateral?